ricomariani/CG-SQL-author/docs/developer_guide/05_cql_runtime.md

 } cql_boxed_stmt;
 ```

-Same for blob, and blob has a couple of additional helper macros
+The same applies to blobs, and they also have a couple of additional helper
-that are used to get information.
-Blobs also have hash and equality
+macros used to retrieve information.
+Blobs also come with hash and equality
 functions.

 ```c